openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/response/jarm_jwt_vc_json_post.txt}}

-This is a JWT signed with `ES256` algorithm used in the example above before base64url encoding and signing:
+This is the JWT used in the example above before base64url encoding and signing:

 <{{examples/response/jarm_jwt_vc_json_body.json}}